Here is everything you need to know about the RISE Festival in Las Vegas.

 If it is raining or the winds are over 10mph, the lantern release may be delayed or canceled.

-Everyone will be refunded the price of the tickets (minus ticketing and processing fees) if the event is canceled before the gates are open.
+Everyone will be refunded the price of the tickets (minus ticketing and processing fees) if the event is canceled before the gates are open, which will be announced on all RiSE Festival social accounts and via email.

 If the event started and the lantern release is canceled, you will receive a 50% refund of the ticket price (minus ticketing and processing fees).